Board Certified Podiatrists | Expert Foot & Ankle Care

 Over-the-Counter Insoles

-OTC insoles (Powerstep Pinnacle, PowerStep Pinnacle, Spenco Total Support) provide meaningful arch support at a fraction of the cost of custom orthotics.
+OTC insoles (Powerstep Pinnacle, PowerStep Pinnacle Green, Spenco Total Support) provide meaningful arch support at a fraction of the cost of custom orthotics.
 They work best for mild-to-moderate plantar fasciitis in a neutral or mildly low arch.
 Insert them into all shoes — work shoes, sneakers, and casual shoes — not just athletic footwear.

 Home Treatment #4: Night Splints